ShabinaP/NASA-image-search/README.md

 ### `npm run build`

 Builds the app for production to the `build` folder

+### If I had more time I would:
+- Add animation to the images so it is visually appealing (e.g: on hovering over the images, a short description would appear)
+- Add a filter function to sort images

 ### React technical task - NASA Image Search Project
 - Project built as part of the Manchester Codes bootcamp